Chickies Historic District

-Chickies Historic District is a national historic district located at East Donegal Township, West Hempfield Township, and Marietta, Lancaster County, Pennsylvania.
-The district includes 32 contributing buildings, 16 contributing sites, and 4 contributing structures in three areas.
+Chickies Historic District is a national historic district located at East Donegal Township, West Hempfield Township, and Marietta, Lancaster County, Pennsylvania, United States.
+The district includes 32 contributing buildings, 16 contributing sites, and four contributing structures in three areas.
 They are: 1) floodplain along the Susquehanna River containing archaeological remains of iron furnaces; 2) the "Ironmasters' Hill" area of Marietta with five residences associated with ironmasters (c.
 1848–1876); and 3) the Donegal Creek area with farmland, iron pits, and limestone quarries owned by the ironmasters.

 It was listed on the National Register of Historic Places in 2005.